Presidency of Salvador Allende: Economics

-The short-term economic results of Minister of Economics Pedro Vuskovic's expansive monetary policy were unambiguously favorable: 12% industrial growth and an 8.6% increase in GDP, accompanied by major declines in Chile’s long-endemic chronic inflation (down from 34.9% to 22.1%) and unemployment (down to 3.8%).
 In 1972 the Chilean escudo changed 140%.
 The average Real GDP contracted between 1971 and 1973 at an annual rate of 5.6% ("negative growth"), and the government's fiscal deficit soared while foreign reserves declined.
 During this time, a shortage in basic commodities led to the rise of black markets which ended in late 1973 after Allende was ousted.